 So this is a case where officially, it’s just a revamp, not a retirement of the line.
 In March of 2020, Sephora discounted all of their Pro brushes and replaced them with a new, vegan and eco-friendly lineup.
 Laudable as I’m sure their efforts are, I’m not going to pretend that I wasn’t disappointed.
 The synthetic brushes are the same, but some of my favorite natural bristle brushes were undoubtedly affected by the change.
 In addition, several brushes don’t seem to have returned with the re-release, and its anyone’s guess as to whether they’ll be added to the line.

 Mac Brushes – It seems nothing will replace the Pro Featherweight #90 brush or my beloved #79 contour brush.
-The Mac #109 Small Contour Brush is nearly identical to the Sephora Pro #74, and it’s great for contouring the cheekbones.
+However, the Mac #109 Small Contour Brush is nearly identical to the Sephora Pro #74, and it’s great for contouring the cheekbones.

 10. Too Faced Peach Blur Translucent Smoothing Finishing Powder